-- Document the withdrawal in the file. - Complete a Notice of Action: Foster Family Home, 470-0709. - Obtain a written statement of withdrawal whenever possible.
+- Document the withdrawal in the file. - Obtain a written statement of withdrawal whenever possible.

 FACS ENTRY: Document withdrawal with a text entry to reflect the family's reasons and to show that the home is no longer available for placements.